-When anyone mentions PHP, it often conjures out an air of derision towards the programming language — yet it appears to be running 79% of the web, according to a report by W3Techs.
-Despite the bad rep it garnered back in the 90s and early 2000s for being insecure, PHP manages to cling onto the title of being the most used server-side language.
+When anyone mentions PHP, it often conjures an air of derision towards the programming language.
+According to a report by W3Techs, though, it appears to be running 79% of the web.
+Despite the bad rep it garnered back in the 1990s and early 2000s for being insecure, PHP has managed to cling to the title of most used server-side language.

-According to Matt Mullenweg’s talk during his visit to Auckland, New Zealand in 2014, he mentioned that Squarespace’s Superbowl ad gave WordPress a free advertising boost as people used WordPress as the platform for comparison.
+During Matt Mullenweg’s talk in Auckland, New Zealand, in 2014, he mentioned that Squarespace’s Super Bowl ad gave WordPress a free advertising boost, as people used WordPress as the platform for comparison.

-With WordPress built in PHP, supported by almost every shared hosting provider and still holds 61.5% of the Internet under its wing, PHP as a language doesn’t seem to be going anywhere, any time soon.
+Since WordPress is built in PHP, supported by almost every shared hosting provider, and still holds 61.5% of the internet under its wing, PHP as a language doesn’t seem to be going anywhere any time soon.

 A Shifting Landscape

 PHP’s tightly coupled relationship with WordPress has contributed to how the programming language is viewed by developers.
-It is often related to theme and plugin development for WordPress’ ecosystem, rather than anything else.
+It is often related to theme and plugin development for WordPress’s ecosystem rather than anything else.

 However, there is a competitive trend of increasing applications for PHP jobs.
 This inverse effect does not indicate that the competitiveness of PHP as a potential job has lessened over time.

-But this is one of many potential agencies, who may have a different trend.
-In contrast, worldwide interest in the search term ‘PHP’ over the past 5 years has been consistent with a slight downward trend, with China and the Philipines being the most popular countries doing the searches.
+But this is one of many potential agencies that may have a different trend.
+In contrast, worldwide interest in the search term ‘PHP’ over the past five years has been consistent with a slight downward trend, with China and the Philippines being the most popular countries doing the searches.

 This interestingly coincides with how the search volume for ‘WordPress’ appears, with corresponding dips and peaks.

-ThemeForest is currently the biggest commercial marketplace for WordPress related stock assets, with 114 authors currently making more than $1 million — a seemingly big but actually small number in a marketplace of 47k active WordPress themes on sale.
+ThemeForest is currently the biggest commercial marketplace for WordPress-related stock assets, with 114 authors currently making more than $1 million — a seemingly big but actually small number in a marketplace of 47,000 active WordPress themes on sale.
 There is no easy way to ascertain what the average number of items is per author, but it is unlikely that their combined output is more than 10%.

 While it may be a good source of passive income, it may take a bit more work to run it as a business.
 However, anything that requires work often pays its own dividends.

-In 2013, the hosting giant BlueHost acquired Mojo Themes and, rebranding it Mojo Marketplace, in an attempt to cash in on the WordPress theme market.
-However, it hasn’t seen as much success as Envato’s ThemeForest, with a majority of its top themes sales volume being less than a thousand times.
+In 2013, hosting giant Bluehost acquired Mojo Themes and rebranded it as Mojo Marketplace in an attempt to cash in on the WordPress theme market.
+However, it hasn’t seen as much success as Envato’s ThemeForest, with a majority of its top themes failing to reach 1,000 sales.

-Despite all the chatter about PHP dying, it’s not — not really, not as long as WordPress is alive and kicking, and WordPress appears to be doing alright.
-It is just unfortunate that a lot of legacy PHP code is tied up with old versions of WordPress that site owners haven’t quite gotten around to updated.
+Despite all the chatter about PHP dying, it’s not.
+Not really.
+Not as long as WordPress is alive and kicking, and WordPress appears to be doing alright.
+It is just unfortunate that a lot of legacy PHP code is tied up with old versions of WordPress that site owners haven’t quite gotten around to updating.

-The thing with PHP is that it also has strong communities running non-WordPress related activities such as Laravel and Symphony — things that I haven’t really explored here specifically.
-PHP itself is also actively maintained, with the next release scheduled for November 2019.
+The thing with PHP is that it also has strong communities running non-WordPress-related activities such as Laravel and Symphony — things that I haven’t really explored here specifically.
+PHP itself is also actively maintained.

 So overall, PHP is doing just fine.